The Lead Capture Dilemma: Forms Are Dying, but Are Chatbots Better?

 Education and nonprofit show the highest form rates (4.2-4.5%) because visitors in these sectors often have strong intrinsic motivation.
 Even so, chatbots still outperform by 2.9-3.7x.

+For another comparison of static vs. conversational content delivery, see our chatbot vs FAQ page analysis.
 For detailed guidance on setting up lead capture for your industry, explore our chatbot templates library, which includes pre-built lead generation flows for each of these 12 sectors.
 Each template comes pre-configured with industry-specific qualification questions and CRM integrations.

 The Hybrid Approach: Using Chatbots and Forms Together